cureos/aforge/README.md

 * Portable Class Libraries for base functionality (Core, Math, Genetic, Fuzzy, MachineLearning, Neuro),
 * WPF class libraries for imaging functionality (Imaging, Imaging.Formats and Vision),
-* Windows Store (Windows 8.1) class libraries for imaging functionality, and
+* Windows Store (Windows 8 and higher) class libraries for imaging functionality, and
 * Windows Phone 8 class libraries for imaging functionality.

 `WriteableBitmap`:s provide input and output to the imaging functionality in the WPF, Windows Store and Windows Store libraries.
 To reduce rewriting of the original *AForge.NET Framework* code,